One of our cultural values at Buffer, is to live smarter, not harder.

 If you have some data you’d like to quickly turn into currency, there’s a super quick solution to help you out.
 This shortcut can be particularly useful when you’re working with budgets, revenues or even salaries.

 To use this trick, simply highlight the cells you wish to update and press Control + Shift + 4.
 Thankfully, this shortcut is universal across Excel, Google Sheets, Mac, and PC.

 Much like formatting numbers as currency you can also format numbers as a percentage using a neat shortcut.
 To do this, simply select the cells you’d like to show as percentages and press Control + Shift + 5.

 4. Copy formatting

 Formatting spreadsheets to your liking can take quite some time.
-To help speed this process up, you can use the Paint Format button to copy and paste formatting from one bunch or cells to another.
+To help speed this process up, you can use the Paint Format button to copy and paste formatting from one bunch of cells to another.

-To do this, highlight the formatting you’d like to copy, then click on the paint brush icon (on both Excel and Google Sheets) and then select the area you’d like to apply the formatting to and click the paint brush again.
+To do this, highlight the formatting you’d like to copy, then click on the paintbrush icon (on both Excel and Google Sheets) and then select the area you’d like to apply the formatting to and click the paintbrush again.
 Your styling will now be applied to those cells.

 5. Start a new line in the same cell